 The development, manufacture, sale and use of our products involve risks of warranty and product liability claims.
 In addition, because we own installing heating and air conditioning dealers in the U.S. and Canada, we incur the risk of liability claims for the installation and service of heating and air conditioning products.
 Our product liability insurance policies have limits that, if exceeded, may result in substantial costs that would have an adverse effect on our results of operations.
-In addition, warranty claims are not covered by our product liability insurance.
+In addition, warranty claims are not covered by our product liability insurance and certain product liability claims may also not be covered by our product liability insurance.